Advancing the Understanding of Seborrheic Keratosis

 May 2017 | Volume 16 | Issue 5 | Original Article | 419 | Copyright © May 2017

 Susan C. Taylor MD

 Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA

-The seborrheic keratosis (SK), which is ubiquitous throughout all populations, is a benign tumor of the skin.
-SKs are among the top 20 dermatologic conditions treated by dermatologists.
+The seborrheic keratosis, which is ubiquitous throughout all populations, is a benign tumor of the skin.
+Seborrheic keratosis are among the top 20 dermatologic conditions treated by dermatologists.
 They have been reported to occur in individuals of all ages including children as young as age 15 years.
-Familial cases of SKs have been described with an autosomal dominant inheritance pattern.
+Familial cases of seborrheic keratosis (SK) have been described with an autosomal dominant inheritance pattern.
 Mutations of the fibroblast growth factor receptor 3 gene (FGFR3) and the gene encoding for phosphoinositide 3-kinase (PIK3CA) have been demonstrated in SKs.
 In addition to a genetic predisposition, independent risk factors include advancing age and ultraviolet light exposure.
 It has been proposed that these two risk factors may also contribute to the development of SKs caused by the genetic mutation in FGFR3 gene, which is involved in regulating cell growth, differentiation, migration, and wound healing.
-The classic description of a SK is a papule or plaque with a soft, friable, hyperkeratotic surface, or a macule with a fine granular appearance.
+The classic description of a SK is a slightly raised papule or skin lesion (plaque) with a soft, friable, hyperkeratotic surface, or a macule with a fine granular appearance.
 Variants include the stucco seborrheic keratosis and dermatosis papulosa nigra (DPN).
 Although diagnosed clinically, mimickers of SKs are well known with melanoma being the most concerning.
 Treatment of SKs is primarily procedural with new treatments in development.

 J Drugs Dermatol.
 2017;16(5):419-424.